Hotze House

 The Hotze House is a historic house at 1619 Louisiana Street in Little Rock, Arkansas.
 It is a 2 1/2-story brick structure, with a combination of Georgian Revival and Beaux Arts styling.
 Its main facade has an ornate half-round two-story portico sheltering the main entrance, with fluted Ionic columns and a modillioned cornice topped by a balustrade.
 Windows are topped by cut stone lintels.
-The hip roof is topped by a balustrade.
+The hip roof is also topped by a balustrade.
 Built in 1900 to a design by Charles L. Thompson, its interior is claimed to have been designed by Louis Comfort Tiffany.
 Peter Hotze, for whom it was built, was a major cotton dealer.

 The house was listed on the National Register of Historic Places in 1975.